What are the box office hours?

 How can I buy tickets?

-You can purchase tickets online.
+You can purchase tickets online at any time, up to and including the tour deadline cutoffs.
 If you have any questions or require assistance, please call the Box Office between 10 a.m. and 2 p.m.
-Monday through Friday.
+Monday through Friday to purchase them over the phone.
 Tickets for Saturday tours must be purchased by 2 p.m. the day before.
 Unfortunately, we cannot sell tickets the day of a tour.

 What is the tour/class schedule?